rahul0299/everything-sg/README.md

     The entry point of the backend application.
 It configures the server, sets up routes, and starts the service.
 This file ties together all the API modules and initializes middleware.

 -   **requirements.txt**
     Lists all the Python dependencies needed by the backend.
-When setting up the project, you install these dependencies to ensure that all necessary packages are available.

 -   **database/**
     Contains modules for database connectivity and operations.